gem-pasteur/macsylib/doc/source/user_guide/functioning.rst

 C. Computing candidate Systems' scores (ordered mode)
 *****************************************************

 This step only applies to the most powerful search mode, i.e., on **ordered datasets**.
-The whole step is ``NEW in V2``

-The **new search engine** implemented since version 2.0 of MacSyFinder better explores the space of possible Solutions regarding the presence of Systems in replicons analysed.
+The **search engine** explores the space of possible Solutions regarding the presence of Systems in replicons analysed.
 It creates clusters of hits for Systems' components separately for each System searched, and therefore might find **candidate occurrences of Systems that overlap** in terms of components.
 Moreover, if a System is possibly encoded at several locations on the replicon analysed (option `multi_loci` set to "True" in the model), this calls for a **combinatorial screening** of the different clusters to assemble them into coherent systems regarding the macsy-models.

-* For a given model, clusters are used to "fill up" Systems' occurrence(s) according to the **quorum criteria** defined in the System's model (see function :func:`macsypy.system.match`):
+* For a given model, clusters are used to "fill up" Systems' occurrence(s) according to the **quorum criteria** defined in the System's model (see methods :meth:`macsylib.system.OrderedMatchMaker.match`, :meth:`macsylib.system.UnorderedMatchMaker.match`):

    The `min_genes_required` and `min_mandatory_genes_required` thresholds must be reached.